DuyBui17/traffic_volume/README.md

         @Override
         protected void reduce(Text key, Iterable<Text> values, Context context) throws IOException, InterruptedException {
             HashSet<String> lines = new HashSet<>();
-            boolean isHoliday = false;
+            String holidayName = "None";

-            // Check if any line in the same day is marked as holiday for (Text value : values) {
+            // Check if any line in the same day has a holiday name for (Text value : values) {
                 String[] fields = value.toString().split(",", 2);
                 if (!fields[0].equals("None")) {
-                    isHoliday = true; // If any time in the day is a holiday }
+                    holidayName = fields[0]; // Update with the actual holiday name }
                 lines.add(fields[1]); // Add the rest of the line }